vega/vega-label/README.md

 - `marks`: list of data of mark; labels will not collide with these marks
   - Right now, vega-label works with `symbol`, `line`, and `rect`.

-- `fill`: color of the labels

-- `stroke`: stroke color of the labels

 - label transform has to be used with reactive geometry to use it as base mark to calculate positions of label